oscar-system/GAP_pkg/GAP_pkg_liealgdb/README.md

 # GAP_pkg_liealgdb

-This is generated wrapper package for the GAP package LieAlgDB 2.2.1.
+This is a generated Julia wrapper package for the GAP package LieAlgDB 2.2.1.

 ## Issues